JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 A barebones version of the finished application that has enough functionality to be tested by users for the purpose of feedback.

 In our case, the MVP should contain enough functionality to login, be able to view various different causes, add items to a cart, and checkout.
 Managers should also be able to access a cupboard that contains items currently in stock, and update these as necessary.

-As a layer of protection, all usernames and passwords will be unique and stored on our server.

 (Kelly, Jordan, Nick)